 Your individual timetable is available on Student Self Service (except for examinations run locally by departments, which will publish the relevant timetables).
 The examination timetable for every subject is published online.

 Regulations for some subjects allow candidates to use certain types of calculators in examinations.
 Details should be confirmed by the Chair of Examiners in each case.
-It is your responsibility to bring the permitted type of calculator permitted unless explicitly told that they will be provided.
+It is your responsibility to bring the permitted type of calculator unless explicitly told that they will be provided.

-Alternative examination arrangements and major adjustments
+Exam and major course adjustments

 - Michaelmas term, except for Trinity term and Long Vacation examinations

 - Hilary term for Trinity term and Long Vacation examinations.

 Disability-related requests must be accompanied by the confirmation of the diagnostic assessment and recommendations for exam adjustments for examinations.

 Applications made after these deadlines can only be considered where unforeseen circumstances arise that justify a late application.
 Exam adjustments may enable candidates to take written papers at different times, in separate venues (if they are in-person examinations), with extra time or with alternative facilities.
 In each case, applications need to be forwarded through your college office, or your department if you are a non-matriculated student.
 Where appropriate, once approval has been given for exam adjustments it will be valid for all University examinations taken during your year or course of study.